MoGERNN: An Inductive Traffic Predictor for Unobserved Locations: Literature Review

+Compared to OKriging and tensor completion methods, GNN-based approaches offer the flexibility to map outputs to future timestamps by adjusting training labels, which provides valuable insights for our work.
+However, it is worth noting that this adaptation is not universally applicable to all GNN-based Kriging methods.
+For instance, \cite{xu2023kits} identified that traditional GNN-based Kriging methods using decremental training (graph sampling) create a significant graph gap between training and inference.
+In response, they propose an incremental training strategy by adding fake nodes, but their approach relies fundamentally on a Node-aware Cycle Regularization mechanism that assumes inputs and outputs correspond to the same time interval, rendering these techniques ineffective for future state prediction tasks.

 As for TSE, most approaches are based on physical models combined with Kalman Filtering (KF) and its variants \citep{wangRealtimeFreewayTraffic2005, Claudio2016-KF, Sun2018-KF, WANG2022EKF, MAKRIDIS2023-UKF}.
 Although filtering methods achieve state-of-the-art (SOTA) performance and are theoretically well-established, their algorithm structure design fundamentally restricts them to one-step-ahead prediction, making them inadequate for advanced traffic control methods \citep{Frejo2012MPC} which requires multi-step traffic state forecasting.
-Recently, \cite{YANG2023EKFLSTM, yang2024EKFTLSTM} proposed a novel approach by utilizing neural networks to predict future boundary conditions of the road network, which are then fed into the Extended Kalman Filtering (EKF) to achieve future state prediction for unobserved nodes.
-This idea provides an efficient path to combine temporal and spatial extrapolation methods to resolve FUNDS problem.
-However, since KF and its variants cannot be integrated into the deep learning framework for joint training, this approach may lead to sub-optimal performance, as accumulating errors in the two independent procedures.
 Another emerging direction in TSE research is the use of Physics-Informed Neural Network (PINN) \citep{RAISSI2019PINN}.
 This approach integrates prior traffic knowledge, represented in the form of Partial Differential Equations (PDEs) \citep{lighthill1955kinematic,richards1956shock,payne1971model,whitham1974linear,aw2000resurrection,zhang2002non}, into the neural network framework \citep{Shi2021PIDL,Shi2022PIDL,YUAN2021PIGP,Yuan2022PIGP}, allowing for accurate estimation of states with limited observational data.
 However, the ability of this method to generalize beyond the spatio-temporal range of the training data is quite limited \citep{Kim2021DPM}.
 Despite some more advanced studies attempting to address this issue \citep{davini2021piml, fesser2023understanding}, they have not yet been applied to the traffic domain.